 Being a segment of the commercial real estate market, logistics properties have always been a part of the international trade fair for property and investment.
 Along with its growing importance as an asset class, the topic of logistics has also become more prevalent here.

 EXPO REAL will feature well-known national and international project developers specializing in logistics real estate.
 The fair will also feature investors who invest in logistics real estate and locations that are open for logistics settlements.
-In the exhibitor directory you will find all exhibitors who will be represented in the field of logistics real estate at EXPO REAL 2023.

 One central element for logistics real estate at EXPO REAL is the joint pavilion LogRealCampus, which includes the Logistics Real Estate Initiative (Logix).
 Renowned personalities and companies in the industry have joined forces in this initiative and are committed to dialog, research and an improved image of logistics properties among the general public.
 The Logix Initiative’s research and publications are dedicated to a variety of relevant and current industry topics, such as municipal dialog and climate protection.
+Here you can find the EXPO REAL 2024 exhibitor directory.

 Messe München collaborates closely with Logix, also and especially in setting up the conference program.
 For example, in 2022 under the heading “Let’s Talk Logistics,” experts discussed “Logistics property—what concepts offer the best solutions?” and “Logistics property as an asset class: How sustainable are returns in an environment of rising interest rates?”
-And the Real Estate Innovation Forum explored the question “The digitalization of logistics property: Utopia or reality?”
+And the REAL ESTATE INNOVATION FORUM explored the question “The digitalization of logistics property: Utopia or reality?”

 Since 2013, the Logix Award has been presented to logistics properties in Germany that meet the requirements of users and investors to a high degree.
 The Logix Award ceremony will take place again this year at EXPO REAL.